 - Root Page

 As you may have guessed already, Market pages are local pages designed for local markets, to enable communication in local languages.
-Their count is unlimited and their customization is based on language and country.
+Their count is unlimited and their customisation is based on language and country.
 You can also create more than one market page per country, or on the contrary, one market page to serve a wider market consisting of several countries (e.g. Middle East, Latin America).
 Default page, as you may have guessed it from the name, will serve as a ‘main page’, for all those markets that don’t have their own market page.
 Regarding the ‘root page’, all you need to know is that it exists.
 It is an invisible page, that roofs over the whole global page structure.
 Admin of the root page has the highest authority and user rights in the whole structure, they can add or delete Market Pages, edit them and have access to the insights and stats of the whole structure.

 Step by step guide on how to create a Global page